MarufSourav/CSC4110-Group5/README.md

 <!-- BUILT WITH -->
 ## Built With
-The softwares built for The projects will primarly include PYTHON for backend logic and HTML for frontend
+The softwares built for the projects will primarly include PYTHON for backend logic and HTML for frontend

 <!-- CONTRIBUTORS -->
 ## Contributors